 Freshly ground black pepper

-Use 2 skillets or cook in 2 batches: Heat one tablespoon canola oil in skillet over medium-high heat.
-Add 1 tablespoon butter to skillet and swirl around to brown.
-Add steaks, 2 at a time to skillet.
-Cook turning once until seared and cooked through to desired doneness, about 3 minutes per side for medium-rare.
-Transfer steaks to platter and tent with foil to rest.
+Use two skillets (or cook in two batches): Heat one tablespoon each of olive oil and butter in each skillet over medium-high heat.
+When the butter is melted and bubbling, add 2 steaks to each skillet, making sure they fit in one layer without overcrowding.
+Cook, turning once, until seared and cooked through to your desired doneness, about 3 minutes per side for medium-rare.
+Transfer the steaks to a platter and tent with foil to rest.

-Add one tablespoon olive oil to skillet.
-Add shallots and sauté over medium heat until golden brown, about 6 minutes.
-Add red wine vinegar and cook until liquid is absorbed.
-Add 1 tablespoon butter, thyme and any juices from meat to the shallots.
-Cook, stirring, to incorporate, about 30 seconds.
-Remove from heat and season with salt and pepper.
-Arrange steaks on individual plates or serving platter.
-Top with shallots and serve.
+Add one tablespoon olive oil to each skillet.
+Divide the shallots between the two skillets and sauté over medium heat until wilted and tinged golden brown, about 8 minutes.
+Combine the shallots in one skillet.
+Add the red wine vinegar and cook until the liquid is absorbed, about 2 minutes.
+Add the remaining 1 tablespoon butter, the thyme, and any accumulated juices from the meat.
+Stir to blend and melt the butter, then remove from the heat and season to taste with salt and pepper.
+Arrange the steaks on individual plates or serving platter.
+Spoon the shallots over and garnish with fresh thyme.